asha23/trumps/README.md

 The Trump cards are managed in WordPress using the custom post type "Trumps" - There is a page per card.

-The React part is in the folder /trumps-frontend
+The React part is in the folder /trumps-frontend - See the readme here for Todos for the React component.

 ## TODOS

-Create a plugin so that the game can run via a shortcode anywhere in a theme.
+* Create a WordPress plugin so that the game can run via a shortcode anywhere in a theme.
 I have made a start on this.
-Refactor the code using strict ES6 - At present it's a bit of a mish-mash.
-Add a Redux store, rather than using localstorage.
-Whilst this works, it's probably not very good practice.
-Refactor everything, creating more organised React components - At present everything is in a single app/app.js file.
-Perhaps use an Atomic pattern methodology.
-Cache the images - Currently they load a little slowly - Perhaps use offline cacheing to store these in some way.
-Look at a method of making the game available offline.
-Perhaps grab all the data on first load and store it.
+* Set up a redirect to the game so that when people hit the root, they go straight to it.

 To see a demo, visit